-everydayhero have a dedicated support team to help you with any queries about setting up your page, how to make a donation or using your page.
+Everyday Hero have a dedicated support team to help you with any queries about setting up your page, how to make a donation or using your page.
 Simply drop them an email at email@example.com or give them a call on 08456809720.
-If you have questions relating to BBC Children in Need, feel free to get in touch at firstname.lastname@example.org or call 0345 609 0015 (select option 1), and the yellow bear will be able to help you.
+If you have questions relating to BBC Children in Need, feel free to get in touch at firstname.lastname@example.org or call 0345 609 0015 (select option 1), and the yellow bear will sort you out.

-Check out our Top Tips for ideas and advice on how to really rack up the sponsorship!
+Check out our Tools and Advice page for ideas and advice on how to really rack up the sponsorship!
 Stay tuned across the BBC Children in Need social channels too for ideas and encouragement from your favourite BBC stars.

 Brilliant!
 Rally your friends, sports groups, colleagues and family to create your own team and set up a team page during the registration process.
 Alternatively, if your team has already been set up, find it from the drop down list and request to join.